andyjost/Sprite/docs/source/Preface.rst

 [1] Supply type signatures for goals.
     Recent implementations of Curry support type classes.
-Sprite is no different in this regard, but it currently does not have a type inferrence system.
+Sprite is no different in this regard, but it currently does not have a type inference system.
 This means that goals with no type signature might fail, as Sprite has no way to supply a default instance.